 The work area is lower than if you set them on a counter.
 This make is easier on the arms and the sink makes for easy cleaning up later.
 Love that easy cleanup!

 When you remove the tomatoes, drop them immediately into sink or bowl of cold water to stop the cooking.
 The skins should just slide off in your hands.
 Occasionally, I’ll use a knife on some stubborn spots.
 Slip off skins, and if you are working with larger tomatoes, quarter them.
 These are the smaller Romas, so I don’t bother cutting them up.
 They will mash up when I cook them.

 Repeat steps until all tomatoes are skinned and chopped.
 You may need to let your water come back to heat in between batches in the blancher.

 Use a hotter variety for a spicy jar.
 Use bell or banana peppers for mild.
 Just don’t change the quantity or ratio of tomatoes to vegetables.

-You can chop your onions and peppers either by hand, or chunk them up and place in a food processor!
+You can chop your vegetables either by hand, or chunk them up and place in a food processor!
 Love my food processor.
 The size of the pepper is not vital.
 You just want them chopped.
 If you use a processor, don’t overdo it!
 You can practically liquefy them.
 Don’t go that far. 🙂